 Master of Divinity (MDiv)

-Students who complete an MDiv will be thoroughly equipped in biblical, systematic, historical and practical theology.
-This course demands a considerable level of commitment that will stand students in good stead for the demands of ministry.
+Students who complete an MDiv will gain a rigorous understanding of biblical, systematic, historical and practical theology.
+This course demands a considerable level of commitment, entailing a discipline in study and time management that will stand students in good stead for the demands of ministry.

 Bachelor of Divinity (BDiv)